The Great Northern Garden of Remembrance was purpose-built to ensure you of the very best funeral care.

 We believe Great Northern Garden of Remembrance is definitely the Moreton Region’s most outstanding funeral venue.

-For those far away who are unable to attend the funeral, you can view the funeral service over the internet.
+For those far away who are unable to attend a funeral, you can view the funeral service over the internet.

 If the funeral service is being conducted in our Chapel, you may wish to take up the option of broadcasting the funeral service on the internet.
 This broadcast is NOT accessible to the general public as the broadcast can only be accessed by those to whom the family gives the personalised password.
 To access the Internet Broadcast service you will require a computer with internet access.